-Juniper Networks is acquiring Altor Networks in a $95 million deal that enables Juniper to sell its line of physical security appliances alongside Altor's virtual machine security
+Juniper Networks is acquiring Altor Networks in a $95 million deal that enables Juniper to sell its line of physical security appliances alongside Altor's virtual machine security software.

 <The people that are buying virtualization firewalls are the same people who are buying traditional firewalls.

 research directorSpire Security

 Redwood City, Calif.-based Altor Networks was founded in 2007.
 It entered into the virtualization security space, using VMware's application program interfaces (APIs) in 2008 to develop a virtual security analyzer that taps into virtual switch traffic -- a layer of network traffic just above the hypervisor.
 The firm also launched a virtual network firewall to monitor network traffic between virtual machines.

 Juniper and Altor had an existing technology partnership in place to provide enterprise technologies and services for virtualization.
 The deal makes sense since both vendors are essentially selling to the same IT networking professionals who have to manage both physical and virtual environments, said Pete Lindstrom, a research director at Spire Security.